Plant a Japanese Snowbell in Your Yard

 The Japanese snowbell tree prefers full sun to partial shade.
 Some shade in hotter climates will protect the tree from scorching.
 It prefers its roots planted in slightly acidic, rich, and well-drained soil.
 They require regular watering to keep the soil damp but not soggy.
 And as with all trees, they’ll need additional water when first planting to establish a strong and resilient root system.
 Once established, they’ll need only an occasional deep watering in the summer.

-Fertilize with a general purpose fertilizer dug into the ground around the feeding roots in early spring.
+Fertilize your trees with a general purpose fertilizer dug into the ground around the feeding roots in early spring.
 Pruning is best undertaken in late winter or early spring, before the leaves emerge, so the tree structure can be easily seen.
 The Snowbell tree will need some training to develop into a tree form, rather than a multi-trunked shrub.
 As it matures, lower branches close to the ground can be removed for clearance and to define the shape of the tree.

 Styrax japonicus loses its leaves in the fall after they turn yellow and sometimes red.
 Their fall color is attractive but not showy.
 Their best season is definitely spring where they compete with the best spring bloomers!